fitsumcs/willow_chat/README.md

 Getting Started

 1. Clone the Repository
-   bash
-   Copy code
    git clone https://github.com/yourusername/chatgpt-chat-app.git
    cd chatgpt-chat-app
 2. Environment Variables
    Create a .env file in the backend directory and add your OpenAI API key:

-env
-Copy code
 OPENAI_API_KEY=your_openai_api_key

 In the frontend directory, create a .env file and set the backend URL:

-env
-Copy code
+REACT_APP_API_URL=http://localhost:8000

-REACT_APP_API_URL=http://localhost:8000 3.
-Build and Run with Docker Build and Start Services bash
+3. Build and Run with Docker
-Copy code
+Build and Start Services

-docker-compose up -d --build
+docker-compose up -d

 Stop and Remove Containers
 To stop and clean up all containers:

-bash
-Copy code
+docker-compose down

-docker-compose down 4.
-Access the Application
+4. Access the Application
 Frontend: Open http://localhost:3000.
 Backend API: Open http://localhost:8000/docs for the interactive API documentation.
 Frontend Structure